 a) Tracheids: Tracheids are elongated, tapered cells with lignified secondary cell walls.
 They have pits, which are areas of thinner cell walls that allow water movement between adjacent tracheids.
 Tracheids are present in various types of plants, including both angiosperms and gymnosperms.

 b) Vessels: Vessels are wider, shorter cells formed by the alignment of vessel elements.
-Vessel elements are specialized cells with perforated end walls called perforation plates.
+Vessel elements are specialised cells with perforated end walls called perforation plates.
 These plates allow uninterrupted water flow through the vessels.
 Vessels are found mainly in angiosperms, contributing to their efficient water-conducting capabilities.

 c) Xylem Parenchyma: These are living cells found interspersed among tracheids and vessels.
 Xylem parenchyma cells store starches, oils, and other nutrients, and they also play a role in lateral water movement within the xylem tissue.
 They help maintain the vitality of the surrounding cells and participate in tissue repair.